 If not the square, what?
 What is the highway blockade?
 What is the bridge crossing?
 What is the Macy's disruption?
 What is the seemingly endless (up to ten hours in some cases) snake march, diverging from one march, converging with another, flowing amorphously from one major infrastructure blockade to another?
 In our view this is the class groping toward a form of militant action in a period when direct confrontation with the state seems to be off the table.
 Ferguson has set the tone for the class struggle in the US, but Ferguson, where rioting has flared and at times live ammunition has been fired at the police, is difficult to emulate outside of its context.
 In New York City, state violence is advanced far beyond the rest of the US.
-Not only are the formal police the most developed in perhaps the world, but the informal police-from a gamut of non-profits, to trade unions, to local politicians like Charles Barron, Jumanee Williams, Letitia James, and even the mayor himself-serve the state well demobilizing militant struggle and channeling it into legal channels.
-Unlike the pigs in Ferguson, the NYPD didn't need tanks in the street when the black youth of East Flatbush rose up after Kimani Gray was murdered last year, because they had Charles Barron and Jumanee Williams to give the counterinsurgency with a softer touch.
-This is also what the New York ruling class has in mind when they decry the out of touch white ruling class in St. Louis.
+Not only are the formal police the most developed in perhaps the world, but the informal police-from a gamut of nonprofits to trade unions, to local politicians like Charles Barron, Jumaane Williams, Letitia James, and even the mayor himself-serve the state well, demobilizing militant struggle and channeling it into legal channels.
+Unlike the pigs in Ferguson, the NYPD didn't need tanks in the street when the Black youth of East Flatbush rose up after Kimani Gray was murdered last year, because they had Charles Barron and Jumaane Williams to give the counterinsurgency a softer touch.2 This is also what the New York ruling class has in mind when they decry the out of touch white ruling class in St. Louis.
+Up here, they congratulate themselves; class domination, like everything else New York's ruling class loves, is so much more authentic, organic and locally grown!

-But beyond the "shock absorber" politicians, there seems to be something stubbornly intransigent about property destruction, skirmishes with the police, etc. in this present upsurge in NYC.
+But beyond the "shock absorber" politicians, there seems to be something stubbornly intransigent about a general aversion to property destruction, skirmishes with the police, and the like in this present upsurge in NYC.
 It may be an ideological barrier, a practical fear, or perhaps overall a bedrock reality of the moment.
-One tactic ruling class has in mind when it denounces the brutality of the out of touch white establishment St. Louis.
-Up here, they congratulate themselves, class domination, like everything else the NYC ruling class loves, is so much more authentic, organic, and locally grown!

 One tactic that seems to be used to bridge the gap between demonstrators being unwilling to face the police but simultaneously being interested in outmaneuvering and otherwise escaping police is the "de-arrest" (the forcible removal of a seized person from police hands), which should be put in the forefront by practice and propaganda (including shaming those who interfere).
 More generally there is a need to recognize the widespread class activity capable of bridging the current gulf between the most advanced actors of the class struggle (directly confronting the state with property destruction and violence on the table) and the broader mobilized masses, and to push forward these activities wherever they are found.